 We can’t advocate strongly enough the importance of working collaboratively with your clients (and contractors) in making considered and informed decisions on IR35.
 Don’t rely on your clients tripping up.
 Providing your clients with support and help during this transition will likely endear them to you commercially and help you solidify and build on your existing relationships.

 Steps to take now:

 Educate your clients.
 Blanket assessments did not go down well in the public sector and are already being challenged.

 Talk to your contractors.
-We recommend that you keep your contractors up to date with your progress and plans going into April 2021.
 A lot of complaints in the public sector came from contractors confused over their rates and the future of their PSCs.
 By keeping them well informed, they are more likely to understand and get on board with any change (although we can’t guarantee everyone will be happy!)

 Make sure any IR35 solution you use includes a solid appeals process for contractors.
 This will help reduce liabilities for agencies and their end clients by meeting the legal requirements and take away uncertainty for contractors.
 IR35 Comply offers a built-in appeals process, so all the information is in one place and always accessible to all the parties involved.